Operation Synytsia

 Operation Synytsia (Операція «Синиця») was an operation conducted by Ukraine's Main Directorate of Intelligence to facilitate the defection of Russian Mi-8 helicopter pilot Maxim Kuzminov (Максим Кузьминов).
-After previously arranging his defection and the simultaneous escape of his family, on 9 August 2023, Kuzminov turned off radio communications and landed near Poltava, Kharkiv Oblast, where Ukrainian forces received him.
+After previously arranging his defection and the simultaneous escape of his family, on 9 August 2023, Kuzminov turned off radio communications and landed near Poltava, Kharkiv Oblast, where Ukrainian forces received him and killed the other crew members.

 On 5 September 2023, Ukrainian intelligence representative Andriy Yusov announced that Maxim Kuzminov would receive a reward of $500,000 paid in the Ukrainian hryvnia.
 Yusov additionally promised that Kuzminov and his family would receive unspecified security guarantees, as well as eventual Ukrainian citizenship.

 On 13 February 2024, Kuzminov was found dead with bullet wounds in Villajoyosa, Spain.

 Background

 Maxim Kuzminov (19 June 1995 – February 2024), born in Arsenyev, was a graduate of the Syzran Higher Military Aviation School of Pilots.
 During the Russian invasion of Ukraine, he served in the Russian Armed Forces as a pilot-navigator in the 319th Separate Helicopter Regiment, part of the 11th Army of the Air Force and Air Defense of the Eastern Military District.
 Kuzminov was not part of the initial invasion force, remaining with his unit in the Amur region.
 During this time, he "started leafing through textbooks and watching bloggers" to learn more about Russian-Ukrainian relations and the Russo-Ukrainian War which had been ongoing since 2014.

 His studies led him to sympathize with Ukraine.
 However, he was still contracted as a pilot, and in October 2022 was deployed to the occupied territories of Ukraine – first to Mariupol, and then to Berdiansk.
 As the Mi-8 is a transport helicopter, he did not participate in any combat actions.
 Kuzminov wanted to resign his commission, but was unable to, stating that pilots who wanted to resign were threatened with being sent to the front as infantrymen.